 If you will file using a paper return and you expect to receive a refund or expect to owe no New York State, New York City or Yonkers income tax, or no sales or use tax as of the due date of the return, you can file a copy of federal Form 4868, Application for Automatic Extension of Time to File U.S. Individual Income Tax Return, instead of Form IT-370.
 When you file your New York State return, you must attach another copy of the federal extension to it.

-To file your New York State extension electronically and learn about our payment options, access the Online Tax Center on the Tax Department Web site (www.nystax.gov).
+To file your New York State extension electronically and learn about our payment options, access Online Services on the Tax Department Web site.

 Automatic two-month extension